voshawn/shawnvo/README.md

 Sometimes, I will dump information to you on Slack because I'm thinking about it right now, but I don't necessarily expect you to respond immediately.
 If it is unrelated to something we recently talked about or if it's really early, really late, or on weekends, you should feel comfortable responding when it's most convenient.

-I expect that you set your own slack "notifications" preferences based on your working hours.
+I expect that you set your own Slack "notifications preferences" based on your working hours.
 If it is truly an emergency I will "notify anyway".
 I have done this maybe 2 times in the last year.
 I believe this is the best way for us to be able to feel comfortable detaching.

 I am notoriously bad at unscheduled phone calls and text messages since my phone is generally on silent to avoid distractions.